CVRP/Study Guide

 An applicant achieves certification upon the following:

-Successful exam minimum of 70% within 1 year of application submission; &
+6. Successful exam minimum of 70% (up to 3 examination rewrites) within 1 year of application submission; &

 8. Enter into an approved Mentoring Agreement with the College; &

-Registrants would be granted a 4 to 6 weeks grace period to submit:
+Registrants are granted a 4 to 6 weeks grace period to submit:

 CVRP or CVRP(P) New Application